Webist/InterServices/readme.md

 By analogy, a model consists of one or multiple Managers.
-An InterAction manager takes care of regulation and might aggregate multiple service-managers.
+An InterAction Manager takes care of regulation and might aggregate multiple Service Managers.

-A service-manager, in collaboration with InterAction manager, takes care of operations, such as creating statements by commands and queries and execute or let it execute by a persistence layer.
+A Service Manager, in collaboration with an InterAction Manager, takes care of the operations, such as creating statements by commands and queries, followed by execute or let it execute by a persistence layer.

 #### View Layer
-The view layer provides composition tools such as a DOM builder for HTML, XML.
+The view layer provides composition tools such as a DOM builder for HTML, XML output.

 A view model accepts input data and requires DOM template inclusions.
 It is typically used by the controller layer to render a response in certain format.

-By analogy, a view model is a Results provider.
+By analogy, a view model is a ResultSet provider.
-It demonstrates the outcomes in certain format.
+It wraps and demonstrates the outcomes in certain format.

 [app/readme.md](app/readme.md)